Lugan2004/Lugan2004/README.md

 ---
 I'm a passionate Programmer based in Cape town, South Africa, with a keen interest in Game Development.
 Welcome to my GitHub profile!

-About Me 🌟 🔭 I'm currently working on my Codespace Project. 🌱 I'm currently learning JavaScript. 💬 Ask me about Tailwind CSS and HTML5.
+About Me 🌟 🔭 I'm currently working on my Discord bot Project. 🌱 I'm currently learning JavaScript. 💬 Ask me about Tailwind CSS and HTML5.
 **📫 How to reach me: Visagielugan42@gamil.com.**

 **Skills and Technologies 💻**